apalache-mc/apalache/docs/src/apalache/tuning.md

 3. __Invariant mode__: `search.invariant.mode=(inLoop|atOnce)` defines the moment when the invariant is checked.
 In
    the `atOnce` mode, all transitions are first translated, one of them is picked non-deterministically and then the invariant is checked.
 Hence, they are checked "all at once".
-Although this mode reduces the number of SMT queries, it usually requires more memory than the `inLoop` mode.
+Although this mode reduces the number of SMT queries, it usually requires more memory than the
+   `inLoop` mode.
 In the `inLoop` mode, the invariant is checked for every enabled transition independently.
-The
-   `inLoop` mode may drastically reduce memory consumption, but it may take longer than the `atOnce` mode, provided that Apalache has enough memory.
+   The `inLoop` mode may drastically reduce memory consumption, but it may take longer than the `atOnce` mode, provided that Apalache has enough memory.
 When the specification has `t` symbolic transitions and `--length=k`, Apalache performs up to `t * k` SMT queries in the `inLoop` mode and up to `t` SMT queries in the `atOnce` mode.
 As a result, the default mode depends on the value of `k`: when `k > 1`, the default mode is `atOnce`; when `k <= 1`, the default mode is `inLoop`.
+For details about the search algorithm, see [ADR-003][].

 4. __Guided search__: `search.transitionFilter=<regex>`.
 Restrict the choice of symbolic transitions at every step with a regular expression.
 The regular expression should recognize words over of the form 's->t', where `s` is a regular